Back to

 Since taking over the running of the family ranch in 1983, the Gillette Brothers, Guy & Pipp, have found that diversification is not only a necessity, it keeps things interesting.
 Their involvement in the cattle business as well as the music business - both as performers and music venue operators - proves challenging.

 The revitalization of cowboy music and poetry in recent years has allowed the brothers to combine their life long interest in the history of the west and its music with their musical experience.
-They have recorded and released six albums of traditional cowboy music interspersed with a few originals.
+They have recorded and released eight albums of traditional cowboy music interspersed with a few originals.

 Most recently they have been exploring the celtic roots,